 Back to Blog

-Loss PreventionApril 20, 2026·7 min read·Vyron Johnson
+Loss PreventionApril 20, 2026·10 min read·Vyron Johnson, Founder of BarGuard

 How to Catch Bartender Theft Without Accusing Your Staff

-Most bar owners look for the wrong signs — behavior, gut feeling, obvious problems.
+Most bar owners look for the wrong signs, behavior, gut feeling, obvious problems.
 By then you've already lost thousands.
 Here's how to catch bartender theft using data, not suspicion.

 bar owner reviewing inventory variance data to detect bartender theft without confronting staff